Loading...

 • Twist and Click - film length and capacity comparison

-Methodology: Each brand of film measured for length and capacity, and recorded in table below.
+Length: each brand of film measured for length and recorded in table below.

-Conclusion: Twist and Click film was over 50% longer than pre-measured inserts from 8 brands and holds 25% more nappies.
+Conclusion: Twist and Click film was over 50% longer than pre-measured inserts from 8 brands and holds 25% more nappies based on size 1 nappies and length of film.

 • Twist and Click – Fast refills